 Do not put in place any marketing collateral or campaign without planning what happens next.
 Once a user has downloaded something, what do they receive?
 What are you trying to get them to do next?
 It’s a buyer journey, and it’s now your job to guide them along that journey.

 Your lead capture forms should always require an email address, more so than any other piece of data.

-After completing a lead capture forms—whether for an Awareness eBook, Consideration worksheet or free trial request—the prospect should receive an email containing the content offer or provides instructions on what they need to do.
+After completing a lead capture form—whether for an Awareness eBook, Consideration worksheet or free trial request—the prospect should receive an email containing the content offer or providing instructions on what they need to do.

 Your email communications with the prospect shouldn’t end here.

 What’s the next stage in the journey?
 This depends on which stage they entered in the first place.

 If they downloaded an Awareness eBook, they’re not ready to hear from a salesperson, but this is where your Consideration stage content comes in.
 You’ve explained to them what’s causing their problem(s), now you need to show how your software solution can solve them.